edsu/ptree/README.md

 [![Build Status](https://secure.travis-ci.org/edsu/ptree.png)](http://travis-ci.org/edsu/ptree)

-[PairTree] is a technique from the digital preservation community for safely mapping identifiers to file paths, and back again.
+[PairTree] is a technique from the digital preservation community for safely mapping *identifiers* to *file paths*, and back again.
 It can be helpful when writing resources to disk so that they can be identified later on by merely looking at the file system layout.

 The ptree module has two functions to help you work with PairTree identifiers and file paths: `id2ptree` and `ptree2id`.